 “enrolled at a state institution of higher education and … classified as an in-state student for tuition purposes” (C.R.S.
 23-18-102 (5) (a) (I));

 have applied for and been accepted into the College Opportunity Fund program (C.R.S.
-12-18-201 (4));
+23-18-202(5)(a)(I));

 have requested that a payment from the College Opportunity Fund is made on their behalf to the institution(s) they are attending (C.R.S.
-23-18-202 (5) (a)); and
+23-18-202 (5) (a)(II));

 are receiving undergraduate instruction and have not exceeded their lifetime-credit-hour limitation (145 credit hours) or have already completed their baccalaureate degree and are eligible to receive stipend payments for an additional thirty undergraduate credit hours” (C.R.S.
-23-18- 202 (5) (c) (I)).
+23-18- 202 (5) (c) (I));

+students without lawful immigration status must submit a State Assigned Student Identifier (SASID) (C.R.S.
+23-7-110(2))

 Students who are receiving undergraduate instruction that exceeds their lifetime-credit-hour limitation (145 credit hours) after being granted a one- year waiver are also eligible as are undergraduate students attending eligible public institutions taking graduate level courses.